pirsch-analytics/blog/content/techstack/index.md

 draft: false
 ---

 *This article is intended for readers with a technical background.
-Basic knowledge of IT and server administration (Linux) is required.*
+Basic knowledge of IT and server administration (Linux) is recommended.*

 > TL;DR
 >